 4. If the employee is unable to return to work and perform the duties of the position by the original date the physician indicated in the Medical Practitioner's Statement, the Employer shall require another Medical Practitioner's Statement to be provided which indicates the new date when the employee will be able to return to work.

-5. The Employer shall review the completed Application for Use of Sick Leave Form and the circumstances surrounding the absence.
-The Employer shall recommend or not recommend approval of the sick leave and sign the Application For Use of Sick Leave Form.
-The form shall then be forwarded to the Administrative Secretary to the City Manager and the Finance Director.
+5. The Employer shall review the completed Application for Leave Form and the circumstances surrounding the absence.
+The Employer shall recommend or not recommend approval of the sick leave and sign the Application For Leave Form.
+The form shall then be forwarded to the Administrative Secretary to the Mayor and the Auditor.

-6. The Employer shall inform any employee, whose sick leave request is denied, the reasons for such denial and thereafter take the necessary disciplinary action for the employee being absent without approved leave.
+6. The Employer shall inform any employee whose sick leave request is denied, the reasons for such denial and thereafter take the necessary disciplinary action for the employee being absent without approved leave.

 SICK LEAVE CONVERSION SECTION 5.02